RazeLighter777/CCDC_C3T/README.md

     User <username>
     IdentityFile <path to private key  (Eg. ~/.ssh/practice_key)>
 ```
-2. Edit the `group_vars/all.yml` file to include the appropriate values for the variables.
-See the comments in the file for more information.
+2. Edit the files in inventory.yaml, playbooks/ and playbooks/files to include the correct information. **This is important because some of the playbooks could break the systems or scoring checks if the information is incorrect!**

+    - Check fail2ban jail.local and make sure ignoreip is set to the correct subnets for scoring checker and LAN!.
+    - Check firewall.yml and make sure the correct ports are selected for any services running on docker swarm.
+    - Make sure the hosts are under the correct group in inventory.yaml to prevent misconfiguration.

 3. To run an invividual playbook, run the following command:
 ```